Nilesh080/MovieDB-API/README.md

 📌 Consistent naming conventions and folder structure.

-🧠 Proper async/await usage and connection handling for better performance.
+🧠 Proper use of async/await and efficient connection management.